 Recent findings on Antarctic krill (Euphausia superba) have demonstrated that, even after almost 100 years of research on this species, there remain crucial gaps in our understanding of its life history, response to climate variability, spatial dynamics, and the environmental mechanisms that drive variability of its lifecycle throughout the Southern Ocean).
-At the 3rd International Krill Symposium (3iks held in St Andrews, UK, in June 2017), it was identified that, despite recent scientific advances in this field, the scientific community and the public still hold onto many out-dated perceptions about krill from the 1980s, or earlier.
-This is impeding the development of new directions in krill research.
-Given the multiple changes occurring to Southern Ocean ecosystems, and because of the prominent role of Antarctic krill in the Southern Ocean, it is crucial to highlight the areas where knowledge is lacking, reconsider the current methods used, and develop new approaches to krill research.
+At the 3rd International Krill Symposium (3iks held in St Andrews, UK, in June 2017), it was identified that, despite recent scientific advances in this field, the scientific community and the public still hold onto many outdated perceptions about krill from the 1980s, or earlier.
+Given multiple changes occurring in Southern Ocean ecosystems, and because of the prominent role of Antarctic krill in the Southern Ocean, it is crucial to highlight the areas where knowledge is lacking, reconsider the current methods used, and develop new approaches to krill research.

-Currently, CCAMLR (the Commission for the Conservation of Antarctic Marine Living Resources) is the Antarctic body with the most focus on krill, but there is no longer a krill working group within CCAMLR.
-The CCAMLR Scientific Committee have emphasised that we need a mechanism to better incorporate the relevant science being done on krill into CCAMLR, and thus the SCAR Krill Action Group (SKAG) aims to become the prime conduit between CCAMLR and the wider krill science community.
+The Commission for the Conservation of Antarctic Marine Living Resources (CCAMLR) was established by international convention in 1982 with the objective of conserving Antarctic marine life.
+The Commission was created in response to increasing commercial interest in Antarctic krill resources, but there is no longer a krill working group within CCAMLR.
+The CCAMLR Scientific Committee has emphasised the need for a mechanism to better incorporate the relevant science being done on krill into CCAMLR, and thus the SCAR Krill Action Group (SKAG) aims to become the prime conduit between CCAMLR and the wider krill science community.

 SKAG will interact with, and provide essential input to existing SCAR groups, such as Integrating Climate and Ecosystem Dynamics in the Southern Ocean (ICED).

 A list of Committee Members is available on the Members page.